DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 # Introduction
 Hi Generation Z Developer, if you are and who want to learn as much as you can about your craft, this is the book for you.

-I decided to write this book after doing a series of presentations to Gen Z audiences, where I discovered gaps in your generation&#39;s understanding of the history behind a number of key ideas and technologies that underpin the technological revolution that we are the in middle of.
-I also wanted to share a number of real-world concepts, practices and technologies that will make you a much better and effective professional in today&#39;s highly competitive tech world.
+I decided to write this book after doing a series of presentations to Gen Z audiences, where I discovered gaps in your generation's understanding of the history behind a number of key ideas and technologies that underpin the technological revolution that we are the in middle of.
+I also wanted to share a number of real-world concepts, practices and technologies that will make you a much better and effective professional in today's highly competitive tech world.

 Here is the slide that started it all, how many do you recognize?

 ![](/images/list-of-icons.png)

-My presentation started by me asking the audience if they recognized those logos, and then realising that not only they didn&#39;t recognized most of the logos, they didn&#39;t knew the history behind them.
+My presentation started by me asking the audience if they recognized those logos, and then realising that not only they didn't recognized most of the logos, they didn't knew the history behind them.
 More importantly **why** they where created, and what was the problem (or itch) they addressed

-All these icons where &#39;catalysts of change&#39; and it is important to understand the history behind them, why they occured, and what happened next
+All these icons where 'catalysts of change' and it is important to understand the history behind them, why they occured, and what happened next

 Each one of these icons changed the world of technology, and the paradigms shifts that they created and still impacting our world today.

-For example one of these changes/revolutions was the Creative Commons copyright license, which was one of my _&#39;WFT you don&#39;t know what that means&#39;_ realizations.
+For example one of these changes/revolutions was the Creative Commons copyright license, which was one of my _'WFT you don't know what that means'_ realizations.
 Creative Commons gives a number of  rights to the consumer of creations.
-This book is released under an &#39;Creative Commons Attribution 4.0 International License.&#39; license, which basically means you are free (as in freedom) to use all the materials and content from this book (only requirements are that you provide some acknowledgement of the source).
+This book is released under an 'Creative Commons Attribution 4.0 International License.' license, which basically means you are free (as in freedom) to use all the materials and content from this book (only requirements are that you provide some acknowledgement of the source).
 You can even sell books based on content from this book.

 As you will seen thorough the book, what I find interesting, is not that that a particular technology or ideas allowed X to happen.
 What matters to me are the ways those ideas change how we act, how we think and how we behave.

 We are in the middle of a massive technological and cultural revolution and you need to decide if you want to be a pawn, a player or even a play-maker in this new world.
-If you don&#39;t understand the past, you are bound to not only repeat its mistakes, but you will not even understand what game is being played.
+If you don't understand the past, you are bound to not only repeat its mistakes, but you will not even understand what game is being played.

 Please join me in this interesting trip down memory lane, where I will try to explain how I understand and learned from a multitude number of technologies, ideas and events.